 Indeed, there were many ways to spend time enjoying this beautiful spot, and it’s understandable why the parking area here can fill up quickly.

-Yosemite Falls seen from across a Meadow
+Experiencing Yosemite Falls – viewing the waterfall from across a meadow

 This is probably one of the more obvious ways to view Yosemite Falls.

 As you drive along the Southside Drive past the pullouts for the Four Mile Trail and Swinging Bridge, the valley opens up and parallels a long pullout and bike path near signpost V19 (according to the Yosemite Road Guide).